-Impact-based weather briefings Summarize weather Summarize significant past and present weather phenomena observations and their impacts.
-Explain the current Present a coherent narrative of past and present weather situation conditions, utilizing the forecast funnel and atmospheric Situation conceptual models.
-Summarize current Accurately and concisely summarize the content of current products Deliver a prognosis forecast policy, forecast products and warnings.
-Deliver a progriosis Summarize future hazardous and high-impact weather, including required warnings.
+Deliver a prognosis Summarize future hazardous and high-impact weather, including required warnings.
 Present a coherent weather narrative of the future evolution of the atmosphere, utilizing the forecast funnel and conceptual models.
 Discuss uncertainties, confidence and alternative scenarios.
 Delivery style Be timely and concise.
 Vary tone and voice to engage colleagues.
-Employ active listening to ensure that information has been effectively communicated and that staff are aware of their responsibilities. and customer-decision support Assess customer Acquire knowledge of customer needs through interactive needs dialogue.
+Employ active listening to ensure that information has been effectively communicated and that staff are aware of their responsibilities.
+Customer briefings and l customer-decision support Assess customer needs Acquire knowledge of customer needs through interactive dialogue.
 Research customer operations, including operational standards and procedures, weather and climate sensitivities and key decision thresholds.
-Deliver tailored Deliver an impacts-based weather briefing that supports forecast briefings customer decision-making by employing knowledge of customer needs.
+Deliver tailored forecast briefings Deliver an impacts-based weather briefing that supports customer decision-making by employing knowledge of customer needs.
 Use language and conceptual models of weather suited to the customer's meteorological knowledge and the duration of the briefing.
 Deliver briefings using voice, tone and empathy to engage customers and meet their needs.
-Add value to current Explain current forecast policy, warnings and forecasts to products customers based on their needs.
-Explain forecast uncertainty and alternative scenarios based on an understanding of conceptual models and customer sensitivities. community outreach Preparation Identify the angle of the story being sought or the purpose of the outreach activity.
+Add value to current products Explain current forecast policy, warnings and forecasts to customers based on their needs.
+Explain forecast uncertainty and alternative scenarios based on an understanding of conceptual models and customer sensitivities.
+Media briefings and co mmunity outreach Preparation Identify the angle of the story being sought or the purpose of the outreach activity.
 Employ the inverted pyramid to focus the media briefing on the most important information and address the key concerns or interests of the target audience.
 Identify and prepare for tough questions, avoiding controversial topics where appropriate.
 Use or develop talking points to deliver a tailored media interview.
 Language skills Express meteorological terminology in plain language.
 Use tone/voice to express empathy and engage listeners.
 Body language Use eye contact and body language to express empathy and engage listeners.
-Writing skills Forecast and warning Construct written products, including forecasts, warnings, documents briefings and talking points.
+Writing skills Forecast and warning documents Construct written products, including forecasts, warnings, briefings and talking points.
 Use technical or plain language to suit customers' and colleagues' needs.
 Modify text generated graphically and automatically to ensure it is clear and accurate.
 Social media Compose short impact-based posts using clear and concise plain language, images and links to warnings and forecasts.
 Compose responses to comments, maintaining an emphasis on the weather narrative, avoiding controversial topics and adhering to NMHS values and the code of conduct.